limanartem/Shop.App/apps/shop.app.orders.api/README.md

 # shop.app.orders.api
-Provides REST and GraphQL APIs for handling orders - submitting new orders, getting all users order, updating order status by other backend systems
+Provides REST and GraphQL APIs for handling orders - submitting new orders, getting all users order, updating order status by other backend systems, subscribing to order updates

 ## Requirements
 * node >= 21